oddluck/limnoria-plugins/WordGames/README.md

 Game Rules
 ----------

-### Worddle
+### Boggle

-Worddle is a clone of a well-known puzzle game involving a 4x4 grid of randomly-placed letters.
+Boggle is a well-known puzzle game involving a 4x4 grid of randomly-placed letters.
 It's a timed, multiplayer game where you compete to find words that your opponents didn't find.

 When you start a new game, or join an existing game, the bot will send you a private message indicating that you are playing.
 All your guesses must be